 To view all climbing Technical and Fitness Levels, and for advice on trip preparation and training, please visit our training advice page.

-Rock Climbing Kit List
+UK Rock Climbing Kit List

 Above all, your kit needs to do the job but be as light as possible.
 Lightweight breathable fabrics are ideal for waterproofs, which are carried as often as worn (hopefully!).